 The approved Intensive In-Home Services (IIHS) providers will bill the Maryland Department of Health directly for the services rendered.
 No more than one unit of service may be billed for services delivered at the same time by the same staff.

 Private and public IIHS providers will be reimbursed at the same rate.

 An IIHS provider may bill for a week only if an IIHS activity occurred for the covered youth on at least one day of the billable week.
-A minimum of one (1) face-to-face contact is required per week.
-At least fifty percent (50%) of therapist's contacts with the youth and/or family must be face-to-face.
-A minimum of fifty percent (50%) of the therapist's time must be spent working outside the agency and in the youth's home or community, as documented in the case notes.
+A minimum of two (2) face-to-face contacts are required per week.
+At least one of the weekly contacts must be provided inperson.
+The service must be provided consistent with the State approved Evidence Based Practice or State approved promising practice model.
 An individual can only receive IIHS services from one provider at a time.
 Partial hospitalization/day treatment and other family therapies cannot be charged at the same time.
 IIHS providers are expected to provide crisis response services for the youth on their caseload.